MaxBondABE/attempt/README.md

 ## Documentation

 - Read the [usage instructions](docs/usage.md) to get a quick start
-- See [here](docs/scripting.md) for advice for using attempt in scripts
+- The [scripting guide](docs/scripting.md) has advice about using attempt in scripts
 - Run `attempt --help` for full documentation
     - Note that you need to specify a strategy to see it's parameters, eg `attempt exponential --help`